Article Summary

 Another one makes you pay based on the devices you want to connect.
 So even connecting a few in your house or office will start to add up quickly.

-VPNSecure provides 80 servers in 50 countries.
-That’s like the lower-middle range when you compare it to the other VPN services.
+VPNSecure provides approximately 100+ servers in 33 countries.
+That’s in the lower range when you compare it to the other VPN services.

 ExpressVPN, for instance, has thousands of servers in most major cities and countries around the globe.